 But, the growth and proper of the plant do not depend on these three elements only.

-On the other hand, these micronutrients aid in the processing of macronutrients so that the plants may absorb them.
+On the other hand, these micronutrients aid in processing macronutrients so plants can absorb them.

-These macronutrients are primarily responsible for plant development and growth.
+Similarly, macronutrients (those required in large quantities) are primarily responsible for plant development and growth.

 |Nitrogen||It helps to form protein, stimulates growth and encourage photosynthesis.|